SecretOnline/accessible-step/README.md

 This mod requires [Fabric API](https://modrinth.com/mod/fabric-api), so make sure it's installed with this mod.

-This mod adds a new "Step Assistance" option into the Accessibility and Controls screens, replacing the Auto-jump option.
+This mod adds a new "Step Assistance" option into the Accessibility and Controls screens, replacing the auto-jump option.
+Like auto-jump, it is off by default on new installations of Minecraft, so you will need to turn it on yourself.

 ![The three different values of the Step Assistance option, and where to find them in the Accessibility and Controls screens.](https://cdn.modrinth.com/data/z6d6n7ve/images/65a180623f012c5bf334ae870205a08cb25542c4.png)